 We believe that our ambassador teachers are among the very best educators around the globe, and they have made tremendous efforts to continue to provide their students with life-changing educational experiences during these unprecedented times.
 Read on to discover ambassador teachers who have gone above and beyond in keeping their students engaged while learning from home.

 The Spanish Immersion team st Southwood Elementary followed the TikTok #DontRushChallenge to show the kids a little bit of our culture.
 We made our own version of it! @ParticipateLrng @ivanber05 @misssolesbee pic.twitter.com/dj7M4xnqsp

 — Angelica9992 (@Angelica99921) April 24, 2020

-Our ambassadors at Southwood Elementary School in Lexington, North Carolina, decided to utilize new technology to connect with their students!
+Our ambassador teachers at Southwood Elementary School in Lexington, North Carolina, decided to utilize new technology to connect with their students!
 They created a TikTok video to continue sharing their different cultures and backgrounds with their students by showing traditional outfits from their home countries.
 With more than one thousand views of their video, they were able to reach many students in a way that was entertaining and educational.

 Happy Friday .
 We wanted to share a reading aloud called “ el dia en que descubres quien eres “ by Jacqueline Woodson.

 Full video on YouTube : mi mundo in 180 days @teacherraquel2 @ParticipateLrng @AcevedoMurielle @ChioEvans @MicheleMacumber pic.twitter.com/2ljzgVMi3p